 Artist Statement

-Influenced by the lyrical colour worlds of artists such as Howard Hodgkin, Brian Cook, Nicholas Party, the calm compositional restraint of Algernon Newton and idealised terrains found in animated sitcoms like Family Guy and The Simpsons, I incorporate bold flat colours, stylised forms, and a sense of playful absurdity.
-Think Hockney reimagined by Stewie Griffin: colourful, simplified, yet an emotionally escape.
+Influenced by the lyrical colour of Brian Cook, Nicolas Party, the compositional restraint of Algernon Newton, and the idealised terrains of Family Guy and The Simpsons, I use bold colours and simplified forms.
+There is an intentional tension: surfaces that appear light or playful, yet carry a quiet emotional weight beneath.
+Think Hockney reimagined by Stewie Griffin: colourful, simplified, yet an emotional escape.
 These works offer a layered reading - superficially light, but grounded in quiet seriousness.

 SHOWS AND EXHIBITIONS